AnnieBonav/MushWorld/README.md

 #### Moving
 My first person controller is physics-based, meaning that the movement is done by adding a force to the rigidbody.
 Getting input from the user is done through the New Unity input system, where I map the controllers so that either mouse and keyboard or xbox controller can be used.

+** Mention more stuff about the implementation, like having serialized fields and stuff**

 #### Moving the head
 I decided having the player only be able to turn around (in yaw rotation), move horizontally, and jumping was not enough.
 I wanted the player to be able to move the head too (in pitch) like in real life when we move the chin down and up.
 To accomplish that, I needed to change the way that my character was made, so that it had independend head and body.
 The head was a child of the body and would also hear the input, so that it could rotate by itself, I also made it in a way that there was a minimum and a maximum rotation, so that it could not go beyond these and it would mantain integrity.